MultiverseLearningProducts/swe/src/bootcamp/wk4/day3.md

 ----

 ## Lesson 2 - GitHub git branches & Pull Requests
-Up until now you have worked on a single (default) git branch, 'master'.
+Up until now you have worked on a single (default) git branch, 'main'.
 This was fine when you were working independently, but now we are working as a team we need to isolate our development work until we consider it 'ready for review', so as not to affect other team members using the repository.

 Each repository has one default branch and can have multiple other branches.
 You can `merge` a branch into another branch using a `Pull Request`.